The gt()

 There are a few data ingest options we can consider at this stage.
 We can

-choose to create a table stub with rowname captions using the rowname_col
+choose to create a table stub containing row labels through the use of the

-.
-Both arguments take the name of a column in the input table
+argument.
+Both arguments take the name of a column in the

-of data in a table and the data in the rowname_col
+consist of categorical text whereas the data in the rowname_col

-(perhaps unique across the entire table or unique within groups).
+contain unique labels (could be unique across the entire table or unique

 Row groups can also be created by passing a grouped_df